Jun 20, 2018

 Survey data shows that most e-commerce companies that use product videos report a positive effect on conversion rate.

 Product videos are also valuable marketing assets.
-By posting your product videos on YouTube (currently the world’s second largest search engine) and linking back to your website, you could generate traffic when people search for product names, model numbers and review videos.
+By posting your product videos on YouTube and linking back to your website, you could generate traffic when people search for product names, model numbers and review videos.

 Nothing hurts a conversion rate quite like uncertainty.
 When prospective customers aren’t sure what they will get, or have doubts about a product’s quality or value, very few of them will opt to check out and become paying customers.